tsnolan23/awesome-engineering-manager/README.md

 # Awesome Engineering Manager

-A list of resources relevant to engineering management.
+A list of resources relevant to engineering management, resources to share with your engineers, etc.

 ## Table of Contents